 What are the costs after I have registered and booked my space?

-After you have registered and booked your space on the project for your chosen month of arrival you will need to cover project costs which are £125 pw for weeks 1 and 2 and £85 pw from week 3 onwards, a return flight to Mombasa (Moi International Airport, airport code MBA), insurance (allow £30 to £40 for a short visit, make sure your policy covers medical bills and repatriation).
+After you have registered and booked your space on the project for your chosen month of arrival you will need to cover project costs which are £125 pw directly to the project, a return flight to Mombasa (Moi International Airport, airport code MBA), insurance (allow £30 to £40 for a short visit, make sure your policy covers medical bills and repatriation).
 A visa is required to enter Kenya and British and most European passport holders can obtain this on arrival.
 If you are not flying direct to Mombasa from Europe and instead changing planes in Nairobi you may need to obtain this there but you will be advised when you arrive.
 The cost of a general tourist visa is US $50/£30/40 Euros.
 The airport pick-up and transfer is payable on arrival to the regular volunteer pick up driver and is approx. £15.
 After arrival at the project, sometimes a volunteer permit has to be obtained in order to volunteer, project staff will advise, the cost of this was at the last request £25.

 For your daily living you should allow £10 a day if you require transport to the project which should cover small extra meals and snacks although some may be provided.
 If you are living at the project itself or in the hotel close by you will probably find £5 – £7 a day is plenty for eating.
 Living is fairly cheap in Mombasa and if you don’t take a safari, you will only cover basic living costs and possibly make a small contribution to the project, although this is completely at your own discretion, there is no requirement to do so but if you decide to help out, just £20 of food or second hand clothes or shoes will make a big difference to the boys.